Girls’ Rugby

 Siobhan Peeling

-My name is Siobhan Peeling: I am girls' coach at Belper RUFC, I play for Belper’s women’s team and I lead on the NLD Girls’ Forum meetings on coordinating the Girls England Rugby Developing Player Pathway and girls transition to adult rugby.
+My name is Siobhan Peeling: I am girls' coach at Ashbourne RUFC, I play for Ashbourne women’s team and I lead on the NLD Girls’ Forum meetings on coordinating the Girls England Rugby Developing Player Pathway and girls transition to adult rugby.

 If you have any items you would like to discuss at one of our girls’ forums or questions about anything to do with girls rugby within NLD at non-representative level then please feel free to contact me by email or by WhatsApp/text.